praisegeek/coursehunters-downloader/README.md

 - Change your info in .env.example and rename it to .env
 - Open up .env file change the value of CCUSERNAME to your Code Course Email and CCPASSWORD to your Code Course Password.
 - `composer install`
-- `php codecourse download` and you are done!
+- `php codehunters download "series name"` and you are done!

 ## Building the docker image
 - Clone this repo to a folder in your machine
-- From within the directory run `docker build . -t codecourse`
+- From within the directory run `docker build . -t codehunters`
-- run `docker run --rm -it -v $(PWD)/Downloads:/app/downloads  codecourse:latest` and you are done! now all the files will be saved inside the downloads directory.
+- run `docker run --rm -it -v $(PWD)/Downloads:/app/downloads  codehunters:latest` and you are done! now all the files will be saved inside the downloads directory.
 Once you run it, it will ask you for your username and password and start downloading the courses.

 #### Downloading series.